How To Exclude All Mobile Apps from Google Ads And Save A Ton Of Money

 At the kind bequest of your audience, I ask you: Please stop it.

-Here Is How To Exclude All Apps From Google Ads Display, Youtube, And Performance Max Campaign Types
+Here Is How To Exclude All Apps From Google Ads Display, YouTube, And Performance Max Campaign Types

-Option 1: Exclude placements on the account-level
+Option 1: Exclude placements on the account level

-Excluding on the account level has the benefit to be able to set this up once and you won’t have to worry about this anymore.
+Excluding on the account level has the benefit of being able to set this up once, and you won’t have to worry about this anymore.
+Also, this would be the only way to exclude apps from Performance Max campaigns.

 Speaking of which, If you are running a Performance Max campaign and haven’t run any display campaigns, you may not see the ‘content’ tab.